alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2013-01 to Present: MediaSmart Mobile

-Since the start of 2013 I work full time for [MediaSmart Mobile](http://mediasmart.es/).
+Since the beginning of 2013 I work full time for [MediaSmart Mobile](http://mediasmart.es/).
-At the time they were facing an amazing challenge of scalability and I could not reject the offer.
+At the time they were facing a major scalability challenge and I could not reject the offer.
 In fact we have grown from processing two thousand requests per second to more than 300 thousand in little more than three years.

-I work with a great team,
-and we are doing great things together.
+I work with a great team and we are doing great things together, successfully competing at an international level.
 When I joined I thought I knew some Node.js, and I have to say that I was a bit optimistic.
 Since then we have tortured the V8 engine